pensjonatus/flash-fiction/blog/shared-bug.md

 ---
-title: 'Shared Bug'
+title: Shared Bug
 date: '2015-10-06'
-categories:
+tags:
-  - 'creepy'
+  - creepy
-  - 'flash-fiction'
+  - flash-fiction
 ---

 Ralph got home early and saw his wife was in a mood.
 It was pretty strange,